 Build Materials: LJ2E is made of several different materials.
 Saddle and nut are made of bone, while bridge and fingerboard are completely made of rosewood.
 Top, on the other hand, is made of the best-quality Sitka spruce, while the guitar’s back, as well as sides, are made of laminated mahogany.

 Finish: This model features a satin body finish, which combined with the other elements mentioned above, makes it look very pretty, and comfortable to use.

 Who Will Use This the Most: As the name itself suggests, LJ2E is best suited for people who need to carry it a lot, whether it is on travels around the country and world, or somewhere else because it is very small and compact, and yet, you can use it for smaller live performance as well.

 Bottom Line: Yet again Alvarez managed to surprise us and create a smaller, but very efficient acoustic-electric guitar, suitable for traveling, and often performance, as well as for casual playing, and learning the craft in the first place.

 15. Recording King RPS-7-FESTS

-This Recording King acoustic guitar features a topside that is made of high-quality spruce, with the cross-lap X bracing pattern, to improve tonality.
-Nek wood is thin C-shaped and it’s made of nato, while the fingerboard is built from the top-notch rosewood.
-As for the bridge, it is also assembled from the rosewood, while saddle and nut are both made of bone, which makes this guitar look and sounds decent.
+Build Materials: This Recording King acoustic guitar features a topside that is made of high-quality spruce, with the cross-lap X bracing pattern, to improve tonality.
+Nek wood is thin C-shaped and it’s made of nato, while the fingerboard is built from top-notch rosewood.
+As for the bridge, it is also assembled from rosewood, while saddle and nut are both made of bone, which makes this guitar look and sound decent.